Niihama: Climate

-Niihama has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Niihama has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Niihama is 13.2 °C. The average annual rainfall is 1839 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 24.4 °C, and lowest in January, at around 2.0 °C.
+The temperatures are highest on average in August, at around 24.4 °C, and lowest in January, at around 2.0 °C.

 Demographics

-Per Japanese census data, the population of Niihama has been decreased sightly since the 1980s.
+Per Japanese census data, the population of Niihama peaked around the year 1980 and has decreased slightly in the decades since.